flyingmachine/brave-clojure-web/content/java.md

 once in a while you need to talk to the locals in order to get things done.

-If this chapter were a guide book for the Land of Java, it'd be somewhere between a phrasebook ("Where is the bathroom?") and a full-blown course on the local language and customs.
+This chapter is like a cross between a phrasebook and cultural introduction for the Land of Java.
 It will give you an overview of what the JVM is, how it runs programs, and how to compile programs for it.
-It will also give you a tour of frequently-used Java classes and methods and explain how to interact with them from Clojure.
+It will also give you a brief tour of frequently-used Java classes and methods and explain how to interact with them from Clojure.
 More than that, it will show you how to think about and understand Java so that you can incorporate any Java library into your Clojure program.

 # The JVM